superjeepboy/RecursGet/README.md

 Note that it will mirror the site where you specify where to put it.
 For example:
 Pointing the command towards C:\somefolder will take the URL (eg. cardboardstorage.online/downloads/examplefile.zip) and create directories based on the URL.
 C:\somefolder turns into C:\somefolder\downloads\examplefile.zip

+For downloading entire pages, it will instead put a file named `download.html` without any CSS.